ceb8/optical_nuv_multiwavelength_flare_study/README.md

 ## AUTHORS: C.E.
 Brasseur, Rachel A. Osten, Isaiah I. Tristan, and Adam F. Kowalski

 This is the associated code repository for the above paper which is currently under review.
 All of the analysis and nearly all of the plotting code for this paper is available in this repository.
 Package requirements can be found in `env.txt.`

+If you use this code or any of the associated data tables, please cite the associated paper.